 In 2021 I adjusted my savings rate goal to 50%, down from 60%.
 It seemed like 50% was a more attainable goal.

-It was terrible; Only a 35% savings rate.
-That was mainly due to us buying a house, and all the expenses related to that, and the costs of having two houses at he same time.
+Last year was terrible; Only a 35% savings rate.
+That was mainly due to us buying a house, and all the expenses related to that, and the costs of having two houses at the same time.

-Without buying a house, we would have been right around 50%, so I’m going to keep the same goal for 2023.
+Without buying a house, we would have been right around 50%, so I kept the same goal for 2023.

 Right now, our only source of active income is through our full-time jobs.

 This is what a high-income month looks like for us.
 That was a nice little boost.

 Our expenses were well below average this month.
 In fact, we made more than we spent because of the dependant care FSA cash out and some things we returned.

 The normal amount we put aside every month.
 We also hired someone to come inspect our chimney.
 I’m sure that’s something you’ll be hearing about when it’s time to get it repaired.

 The usual 10% we give every month.
 We started giving a little bit more, so it’s now 11%.